wdlingit/maccu/DB_from_DEE2.md

 Points to be noticed:
 1. The [NCBI EDirect utility](https://www.ncbi.nlm.nih.gov/books/NBK179288/) is required for running this script
 2. This script will write retrieved metadata XML into `<outXML>` and SRS-BioSample accession pairs into `<outSrsBios>`.
 You may use the line numbers in `<outSrsBios>` to check numbers of SRS records with successfully retrieved metadata.
 3. This script will *append* contents to the two output files, and it will process only SRS accessions not in `<outSrsBios>`.
 That is, you may simply repeat the same command a few number of times for retrieving metadata for the same list without taking care of the outputs.
 NOTE: It is possible that the NCBI contains no metadata for some SRS accessions.
-Just check those SRS accessions kept being searched for a number of times in the NCBI webpage.
+Just mark those SRS accessions kept being searched for a number of times and check them in the NCBI webpage.
 4. This script doesn't support parallel processing.
-You may apply a command like `split -l 2500 -d ath_sel20240529.list ath_sel20240529.list.` to split the list into files for parallel metadata retrieval (surely separate output files for separate input lists).
+You may apply a command like `split -l 2500 -d ath_sel20240529.list ath_sel20240529.list.` to split the list into smaller lists for parallel processing (surely separate output files for separate input lists).
 Note that NCBI has some query number restriction per second given an API key.
 Be sure not to exceed the limitation.
 5. Variable `$maxTry` was hard-coded as `3` for the number of re-try an `esearch` command.
 Modify it if needed.
-6. Inside the script, the first two `esearch` commands were used for retrieving the corresponding BioSample accession of a SRS accession.
+6. Inside the script, the first two `esearch` commands were used for retrieving the corresponding BioSample accession of an SRS accession.
 They are our current best practices for retrieving BioSample accessions from SRS accessions.
 Modify them if needed.
-7. The last `esearch` comand in the script was to extract metadata of the BioSample accession corresponding to a SRS accession.
+7. The last `esearch` comand in the script was to extract metadata of the BioSample accession corresponding to an SRS accession.
 The reason that we extract metadata form BioSample but not SRA is that the metadata from BioSample is generally more detailed than that from SRA.

-Again, it is possible that some SRS might retrieve no metadata.
+Again, it is possible that we might retrieve no metadata for some SRS.
 So we may apply a similar technique to remove them from the count matrix. (`ath_sel20240529.map` is the (merged) `<outSrsBios>` output file)
 ```
 wdlin@comp04:SOMEWHERE/ath$ cat ath_sel20240529.map | perl -ne 'if($.==1){ print "SRS\tgot\n" } chomp; @t=split; print "$t[0]\t1\n"' > ath_sel20240529.gotMetadata